Sherlock Holmes Summary

 Crooked Man

-Analyze who the truly crooked man is in this twisted tale of love and betrayal.
+A truly crooked man in a twisted tale of betrayal

 Scandal